- April 1, 2020 // The Consummate Pro

 Oh! we didn’t mention the Annesley Links, or the ‘2nd course’ as it’s known to the locals.
 A fabulous links in its own right that weaves its way through and around the championship course.
 It has been improved in recent years with the addition of two new holes to make way for a new practice ground.
 Far from being an after-thought, they have improved the Annesley immensely.
 It is certainly much shorter and not the beast of its big brother, but it is no less fun, a great 36-hole day.

 It’s easy to laud a golf course and difficult to appreciate one, when you haven’t played it.
 Don’t be in the second category.
 Add Royal Co.
-Down to your bucket list immediately and let the Consummate Pro bring you to Ireland to golf.
+Down to your bucket list immediately and let the Consummate Pro bring you to Northern Ireland to golf.